The Roborock Auto-Empty Dock for the S7 is now available

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-The Roborock Auto-Empty Dock with a bag
+The roborock Auto-Empty Dock with a bag

-The Roborock Auto-Empty Dock with a cyclone
+The roborock Auto-Empty Dock with a cyclone

-How the Roborock Auto-Empty Dock works
+How the roborock Auto-Empty Dock works

 The Roborock Auto-Empty Dock works by sucking dust and debris in the Roborock S7's dustbin through an opening that houses the rotating brush.
 This partially explains their decision to give the brush more movement when compared to previous models.
-A new dustbin, which is included with the Auto-Empty Dock, is required and a small latch needs to opened on the inside of the robot vacuum, to allow air to pass through.
+A new dustbin, which is included with the Auto-Empty Dock, is required, and a small latch needs to be opened on the inside of the robot vacuum, to allow air to pass through.

-The Roborock S7's brush
+The roborock S7's brush

 Dust is sucked through the brush opening